Find Affordable College Courses

 Chicago, IL

-Our analysis found University of Chicago to be the best school for philosophy and religious studies students who want to pursue a degree in Illinois.
+Our 2023 rankings named University of Chicago the best school in Illinois for philosophy and religious studies students.
 UChicago is a large private not-for-profit school located in the city of Chicago.

 On average, philosophy and religious studies graduates from UChicago take out $20,925 in student loans while working on their degree.

-You’ll join some of the best and brightest minds around you if you attend University of Illinois at Urbana-Champaign.
-The school came in at #3 on this year’s Best Philosophy & Religious Studies Schools in Illinois list.
-Located in the small city of Champaign, UIUC is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of Illinois at Urbana-Champaign.
+It ranked #3 on our 2023 Best Philosophy & Religious Studies Schools in Illinois list.
+Located in the city of Champaign, UIUC is a public school with a fairly large student population.

 On average, philosophy and religious studies graduates from UIUC take out $16,590 in student loans while working on their degree.